IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :StatusMessageHeader
 ++++++++++++++++++++

-For dynamically adding information to the top of every page.
+For dynamically adding an informational header to the top of every page.
+StatusMessageText must also be set for a message to show.
 For example, "For testing only..." at the top of https://demo.dataverse.org is set with this:

 ``curl -X PUT -d "For testing only..." http://localhost:8080/api/admin/settings/:StatusMessageHeader``